BKD471/Amazon-Backend_OLD/README.md

 # it will be a monolith for sure,

-# there will be another amazon backend  project in future but with micoservices
+# there will be another amazon backend  project in future but with microservices architecture